 If you believe October is all about the costumes and the candy, you’ve come to the right place.
-We’ve rounded up a list of Halloween events happening this month in Oklahoma City and beyond that are all about the tricks and treats.
+We’ve rounded up a list of Halloween events from trick or treating to costume contests and more happening this month in Oklahoma City and beyond that are all about the tricks and treats.
 So don’t wait until Oct.
 31 to get that costume on, celebrate all month long with these trick-or-treat events happening throughout the metro!
 Want more fall fun?
 See all our fall fun guides.

-(This guide was last updated Oct.
-18, 2019.
+(This guide was last updated on Sept.
+19, 2022.
 This is a working list so please check back often for updates.
 If you know of an event or festival you’d like to see included, please email the details to email@example.com)

 Oct.
 23 – 30